• Home

 • It only identifies how far a variable can change.
 So, it doesn’t look at the probability of such a change.

 • It provides information on the basis for making decisions.
-But the methodology does not point to the correct decision directly.
+However, the methodology does not point to the correct decision directly.

-• Sensitivity analysis considers each variable individually and determines the outcome.
+• It considers each variable individually and determines the outcome.

 In the real world, all variables are related to each other.